lshannon/devops-days/README.md

 ## Architecture

 The following is the application that will be deployed.
 It is a polyglot architecture utilizing .NET, Spring (Java) and Javascript.
+All applications are running in PCF.

 ![alt text](architecture.png "Architecture")